learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 We have built out most of the redux pattern.
 Don't worry, we'll review it.

 For now, let's talk about what we want as a user experience.
-Here it is: you click on a button, and you see a number on the page go to zero to one.
+Here it is: you click on a button, and you see a number on the page go from zero to one.
 Click again, and you see the number go from one to two.
 I can see a couple of steps involved in this.